Want the perfect workout program?Take Quiz

 Poor posture is another major cause of a fat neck, specifically the dorsocervical fat pad on the back of your neck.
 Years of walking and sitting with your shoulders pulled forward can create clusters of knotted and tight muscles.
 This, along with weak posterior muscles in general, only exacerbates the issue.
 One good thing is that if this is the cause, it's actually more of a muscle issue than fat accumulation, so you need to improve your posture.

 Further, if you have poor posture, your shoulders are pulled forwards which drives your head forward.
-This only exacerbates the appearance of your fat neck.
+This is called tech neck and it only exacerbates the appearance of your fat neck.
 You know how when you sit down and all of your stomach fat gets condensed and creates rolls?
 Well, that's exactly what happens with poor posture.
 It can take a slightly fat neck and turn it into a really fat neck.

-Having a fat neck is never a good thing.
+Having a fat neck and not being a healthy weight is never a good thing.
 Its effects can range from unpleasing aesthetics to being an indicator of severe health issues.
 Here are the top reasons why you need to trim down your neck

 For the majority of people, the first reason they want to get rid of a fat neck is most likely for simple aesthetic purposes.
 Getting to the point, a double chin has never been a desirable trait.